 I have the Pink Lining Twice As Nice bag.
 It is designed for twins, but also works really well for a baby and a toddler.
 Before this bag, had the Pink Lining Yummy Mummy bag.
 It was fantastic with loads of pockets and so hard wearing, it was still going strong after 3 years of heavy duty use.
-The only reason I changed was because I had baby number 4 and 2 in full time cloth nappies so needed the extra space.
+The only reason I changed was that I had baby number 4 and 2 in full-time cloth nappies so needed the extra space.
 If you have just the one baby, I would definitely recommend the Yummy Mummy bag.

 Here are the things that I would recommend packing;